Merge Queue Batches

 Mergify’s batch merging feature is a powerful tool that enhances productivity and efficiency in your development workflow.
 Instead of merging pull requests one by one, which can be time-consuming, especially for larger projects, batch merging allows you to combine and merge multiple pull requests at once.

-The batch merging process works by setting a batch_size
+The batch merging process works by setting a batch_size option on your merge

 queue.
 This option determines the number of pull requests that Mergify will